laurarnichols/CrossSectionCalculations/DefectExplorationInGaN/GaN_ONH/README.md

 Even though I was initially confused on how to set up the $DX$ center geometry because there were no axes given in the Puzyrev 2014 Gate paper, the displaced-oxygen configuration actually did result in the O relaxing into the $DX$ center geometry.
 However, the H is not bonded to the O, it is instead bonded to the Ga with the dangling bond towards the N vacancy that is left behind when the O shifts away.
 After talking with Sok, I want to try two configurations: one with H on the other side of O as the Puzyrev 2014 Gate paper had in AlGaN (`DX_Hdown`) and one with the H on the side that it is now but bonded to the O (`DX_Hup`).

 The geometry with the H on the side of the previous Ga bond relaxes to the same configuration with the H bonded to the Ga.
+The geometry with the H angled down is the higher-energy configuration corresponding to one of the non-bonding locations.
+It seems clear that the configuration where H is bonding to Ga is the actual configuration.
+Next step is to look at the H migration path and find the barrier.